IRISMeister/iris-c-language/README.md

-The simpest example of how to build/use IRIS Callin and Callout in Linux.
+The simpest example of how to build/use IRIS Callin and Callout.
+It covers various functions such as
+- Calling routine w or w/o parameter and return value
+- Calling ClassMethod w or w/o parameter and return value
+- Global set/get longer than 32KB.
+- Returning value longer than 32KB.
+- Unicode handling.
+- Multi-thread in both Windows/Linux.

 Callin (callin_misc) will perform various access.
 Unicode test is using Japanese as an example.
 See log section below.
 Multi-thread Callin (callin_multithreads) will set ^callinMT global nodes from within each thread.
 Callout (callout.so) will add two given integers and returns it.

+It dosen't cover $List structure handling because it is not provide by InterSystems.
 see
 https://docs.intersystems.com/irislatest/csp/docbook/Doc.View.cls?KEY=BXCI
 https://docs.intersystems.com/irislatest/csp/docbook/Doc.View.cls?KEY=BGCL_library